Micrurus medemi

 Micrurus medemi, also known commonly as Medem's coral snake and the Villavicencio coral snake, is a species of venomous snake in the family Elapidae.
 The species is endemic to Colombia.

 Etymology

 Micrurus medemi was named after Baltic German zoologist Friedrich Johann Graf von Medem.

+Description

+The color pattern of Micrurus medemi consists of red, black, and white rings.
+The red rings are wide and melanistic, and may be dark red, purple, or brownish black.
+The black rings are the widest, and are not arranged in triads.
+The white rings are the narrowest.

 Geographic distribution

 Micrurus medemi is found in central Colombia, in Cundinamarca Department and Meta Department.

 Habitat

 The preferred natural habitat of Micrurus medemi is forest, at elevations of 250–600 m.

 Behavior

 Micrurus medemi is terrestrial, living in the leaf litter on the forest floor.

 Diet

 Micrurus medemi is known to prey upon smaller species of snakes such as Ninia atrata.